-In response to the request for additional height, the Envision Development Regulations look at new zones and zone requirements for considering additional height with the intent of facilitating commercial and mixed-use development while maintaining appropriate heritage standards.
+In response to the request for additional height, the Envision St. John's Development Regulations look at new zones and zone requirements for considering additional height, to facilitate commercial and mixed-use development while maintaining appropriate heritage standards.

 Although the applicants have requested a text amendment to the CCM Zone, based on the work completed for Envision, it is proposed that a new Commercial Downtown Mixed 2 (CDM2) Zone be used for this application.
-The intent of the CDM2 Zone is to allow the same uses as the Commercial Downtown Mixed (CDM) Zone with a slightly higher maximum building height and Floor Area Ratio (FAR).
+The intent of Envision's CDM2 Zone is to allow the same uses as the Commercial Downtown Mixed (CDM) Zone with a higher maximum building height and Floor Area Ratio (FAR).
 The permitted and discretionary uses in both the CDM and CDM2 Zones are a combination of those from the current downtown zones.

 The applicant is proposing a 6-storey building with a height of 27 metres and a Floor Area Ration (FAR) of 5.64.
-The development would include the exterior façade of the former Breakwater Books store if feasible.
+The development would include the exterior façade of the former Breakwater Books store, if feasible.
 It is proposed that this portion of the designated building will be used as a War Memorial Museum.
 The remainder of the building would have three levels of parking, retail on the first level of Duckworth Street, with two levels of office and the top three levels for residential units.
-Given the slope of the property, the development would be 6-stories on Duckworth Street and 8-stories on Water Street.
+Given the slope of the property, the development would be 6-storeys on Duckworth Street and 8-storeys on Water Street.

-Heritage Designation
+Heritage Designations

-The Breakwater Books Building is designated as a Heritage Building by Council and the designation is confined to the footprint of the building.
+The Breakwater Books Building at 100 Water Street is designated as a Heritage Building by Council and the designation is confined to the footprint of the building.
 Architecturally, this building is significant because it is an excellent example of Victorian Second Empire style commercial architecture.
-Virtually unaltered since its erection in 1894, this building features the original picture windows, recessed entranceways and transom lights, all typical of this type of architecture.
-Since the original occupants both worked and lived in this building it was designed to serve this dual purpose, having the shop located on the ground level and residential space on the upper levels.
+Since the original occupants both worked and lived in this building it was designed to serve this dual purpose, having the shop on the ground level and residential space on the upper levels.
 Therefore, historically this site has always been a mixed-use site and the CDM2 would be an appropriate zone to continue these uses.

+The building has been virtually unaltered since its erection in 1894.
 From the Statement of Significance, the character defining elements of this building include all the original features which relate to the age and construction of the building in a commercial Second Empire style, such as original storefront layout, mansard roof with bonneted dormers, brick exterior, original windows and door openings, size and appearance of transoms above doorways, base panels, pilasters along storefront, all decorative brickwork, all other decorative features including mouldings and trim, belt course (horizontal band separating the levels), and the overall dimensions, height and location of structure.

-If this proposal proceeds, the applicant is requesting to demolish majority of the building and maintain the exterior façade along Water Street, if feasible.
-The City recognizes the importance of creating ways in which historic buildings can be maintained and enjoyed by the public and acknowledges the need allow development surrounding historic buildings, however there should be no question to whether the façade will be maintained or not.
-Should the development proceed, it is recommended that the applicant ensure that the façade will be protected.
-This may include additional engineering studies to ensure that all measures are taken to protect the building.
-At this stage, not enough information is provided to evaluate how the façade would be maintained in the new development, and therefore it is recommended that more information be provided in a Land Use Assessment Report (LUAR) on how the applicants intend to protect the building.
+If this proposal proceeds, the applicant is requesting to demolish the majority of the building and maintain the exterior façade along Water Street, if feasible.
+The City recognizes the importance of creating ways in which historic buildings can be maintained while allowing development nearby.
+However, there should be no question to whether the façade will be maintained.
+It must be kept intact.
+The BHEP agreed with this approach and recommended that a comprehensive engineering study be included in the Land Use Assessment Report (LUAR) Terms of Reference to ensure the applicants show how the façade on Water Street will be protected should the development proceed.
+At this stage, not enough information is provided.